Does your dog have allergies? Has your conventional veterinarian offered you a popular allergy drug called Apoquel ®?

 Before you expose your dog to the risks of this drug … you need to read on.
 If your dog is currently on Apoquel … you will probably rethink your options by the end of this post.

 Well, let me share why I wouldn’t ever give my dog this allergy drug.
 Apoquel demolishes essential parts of your dog’s internal disease-fighting systems.

-Let me tell you more … so you can keep your dog itch-free and safe.
+Let me tell you more … so you can keep help support your dog with seasonal allergies.

 Allergies And The Immune System